TamLem/BookStore/readme.txt

 ToFixs
-    - on updating from Admin page it doesnt automatically update
-        - problem seems to the server is still reading the old file
+    Fixed - on updating from Admin page it doesnt automatically update Fixed - problem seems to the server is still reading the old file